fallen-icarus/cardano-loans/README.md

 1. **Ask Phase** - Alice initiates this phase by "broadcasting" her (easily queryable) loan request for a *specific quantity of a certain token, collateralized by a certain token, to be repaid over a specific timeframe.*

-2. **Offer Phase** - Bob determines that Alice is creditworthy (via her on-chain credit history) and initiates an offer to fulfill the loan *in the amount and over a timeframe that Alice* has specified, *with a collateral type, relative price-point, collateral ratio and interest rate that Bob* specifies.
+2. **Offer Phase** - Bob determines that Alice is creditworthy (via her on-chain credit history) and initiates an offer to fulfill the loan *in the amount and over a timeframe that Alice* has specified, *with a collateral ratio and interest rate that Bob* specifies.

-3. **Active Phase** - Alice accepts the loan terms Bob has offered by spending his "Offer" UTxO, thereby gaining full control over the requested assets and locking her collateral.
+3. **Active Phase** - Alice accepts the loan terms Bob has offered by spending his Offer UTxO, thereby gaining full control over the requested assets, and locking her collateral into a time-locked Active UTxO.
 Alice may incrementally pay off the loan, and can reclaim her collateral once the loan is fully paid off.
 If the loan expires, Alice can no longer repay the outstanding amount, and Bob can claim the collateral.
 Note that Alice maintains staking rights over her locked collateral through the length of the loan.

 All three of these phases are expanded upon in the [Specification Section](#specification) below

-###### Distinguishing features specific to Cardano-loans:
+###### Distinguishing features specific to Cardano-Loans:

-1. **On-Chain Credit History** - the status/conditions of current & past loans associated with a borrower's address are easily queryable by prospective lenders and third-party data miners.
+1. **On-Chain Credit History** - the status/conditions of current & past loans associated with a borrower are easily queryable by prospective lenders and third-party data miners.
 2. **Trustless Negotiations** - all loan conditions are negotiated in a fully p2p fashion - interest rates, collateral (token type(s) and relative prices), and length of the loan - all are negotiable parameters.
 Multiple tokens can be used as collateral, even NFTs.
-Over/under collateralization is implied in the lender's offer, which is impacted by the borrower's credit history.
+Over/under collateralization is implied by the relative prices in the lender's offer, which is impacted by the borrower's credit history.
 3. **Partial Repayments** - borrowers can repay loans incrementally and withdraw collateral in proportion to the repayment.
 If an outstanding balance remains at expiry, the lender may withdraw the remaining collateral.
 4. **No Auto-liquidation** - All loan terms (including relative token prices) are agreed upon explicitly by both parties, so "margin" is constant throughout the length of the loan, and does *not* change with global price movements.
 5. **Endogenous Price & Interest Rate Discovery** - instead of relying on oracles or trusted actors, relative token prices and interest rates are explicitly agreed upon during loan negotiations, resulting in true market-driven discovery.
 In due time and with enough users, sufficiently distributed dApps may *serve* as oracles, instead of having to consume them.